Upcycling: what is it exactly?

 Even though utilizing upcycled cosmetics ingredients represents an important milestone in natural and organic skin products opportunities, it has yet to be part of a wider industrialization system that commits to sustainable beauty development as a whole – within a circular economy.

 Here is an example with ALPOL Cosmetique, French bespoke cosmetic manufacturer who has an in-depth knowledge and expertise of the principles of green chemistry.
-The company applies them to each of its cosmetic product development projects.
+The company applies them to each development and production of its projects.

-Concerned about reducing its global impact, ALPOL Cosmetique designed and implemented its dedicated CSR program.
-The French cosmetics manufacturer practices upcycled cosmetics by creating partnerships with local and French economic players.
+Concerned about reducing its global impact, ALPOL Cosmetique designed and implemented its dedicated CSR program :

-- supports the local economic systems of the Auvergne-Rhône-Alpes region through local ownership from its suppliers of raw material
+- supports the local economic systems of the Auvergne-Rhône-Alpes region through local ownership from its suppliers and service providers for the maintenance of the industrial estate

 - implements its strategy of rationalising its industrial waste, including the recycling of its drums and canisters, which will be reused as rainwater recovery containers.